kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 3. Similar cases, though very few, exist in Torquay but not Geneva, that is there are sub-classifications in Geneva but not in Torquay, in this case, I suggest we extend the Torquay rows to include them.

 4. Some of the tax consist of a specific tax and an upper bound or lower or both ad valorem tax rate and vice versa.
 We need to decide how to deal with those taxes.
-You can find them in cloumn "extra".
+You can find them in column "extra".
 I believe similar cases also happen Torquay's file but I am not sure how Ross dealt with it, didn't see any record, maybe I miss something.

 5. A good example of the above case will be paragraph 1301, check row 1746.
 All Torquay, Geneva, Annecy use different classification, and different lower bounds for specific tax.
 I used extrapolation in this part to fulfill the blank of classified sub-paragraphs by using the tax rate of unclassified sub-paragraphs (see the repeated tax rate).
 To be more specific, for example Geneva data has no classification of the value (not mentioned in Geneva file), then I apply the same tax rate for "singles" for both under and above 80 cents.
 Similar actions will be taken for other paragraphs after your approval.

 6. About the unit: cents and dollar.
 For now, I directly use the units shown in the pdf file.
 However this will raise two problems: (1) within agreements, there are products which are valued in cents and others in dollars, this may happen in one products, see paragraph 1532(a), row 2156, but this only happens in one or two products; (2) across agreements, comparing Geneva and Torquay, there could be different units used in different agreements on same product, check paragraph 1541(b), row 2230, this is more important since it creates outliers if we only look at the numbers.
 For this two problems, I plan to identify them manually and use a uniform unit for this situations.
 I don't think it is necessary to transfer all the dollars units into cents (maybe we should do that?), but for now I will first identify them and use the unit of nearest product to unify the units.

-7. Some more about the unit: there all many types of irregular units such as: "cents per 2000 lb" or  "cents per lb of total sugar", it is hard to generalize them all in one coding system (reprent them all with numbers).
+7. Some more about the unit: there all many types of irregular units such as: "cents per 2000 lb" or  "cents per lb of total sugar", it is hard to generalize them all in one coding system (represent them all with numbers).
 So I suggest maybe we should just use the words instead of numbers.
 In practice, I keep the same unit as Torquay (except the ones in point 5).

 8. There are some paragraphs are either very complicated or the descriptions are not matched in two agreements (paragraphs painted blue), I will double check them.